lowrylp/CleaningDataProject/README.md

 ## Getting and Cleaning Data Course Project ##

-This README.md describes the purpose and function of the various required files to complete the class project for the Getting and Cleaning Date course offered through Coursera.org from Johns Hopkins University, August 2014.
+This README.md describes the purpose and function of the various required files to complete the class project for the **Getting and Cleaning Data** course offered through Coursera.org from Johns Hopkins University, August 2014.